jross365/Get-ExtendedAttributes/.github/README.md

 # Other Functions
 If **gea** is the star of the show, then there's also a supporting cast.
 Without them, the show wouldn't be possible.

-This section briefly covers the other functions included in this Powershell module.
+This section covers the other functions included and available for use in this Powershell module.

 ## **Reinventing the Wheel?**
 When considering how to enumerate files and folders, I started with these three requirements.